FACTS: Cheap and marketing should never go together in the same sentence.

 Unless you’re a brand-new startup with absolutely no funds.

 And even then, your cheap marketing mindset should only last a few months before you phase it out.

 If you have an investor in your business, or more than $75 in the bank — especially then, don't be cheap.
 Be invested from the get-go.

 I believe great, successful marketing is never cheap, just like anything else great in life.

 You can’t have productivity without investing in your health and day-to-day work setup.
-You can’t have an awesome, fast, long-lasting computer for just a hundred bucks.
-You can’t have incredible biceps without investing real time in the gym.
-That list goes on and on.
+You can’t have an awesome, fast, long-lasting computer for just a trade off of hundred bucks.
+That investment = success list goes on and on.